perrin-isir/xomx/README.md

 conda env create -f environment.yaml conda activate xomxv
 ```
-Then, use the following command to install the xaio library within the xaiov virtual
+Then, use the following command to install the xomx library within the xomxv virtual
 environment:
 ```
 pip install -e .